Brigitte Bardot, 1960s sultry sex symbol turned militant animal rights activist dies at 91

 She was convicted and fined five times in French courts of inciting racial hatred, in incidents inspired by her opposition to the Muslim practice of slaughtering sheep during annual religious holidays.

-In 2012, she wrote a letter in support of the presidential bid of Marine Le Pen, who now leads her father's renamed National Rally party.
-Le Pen paid homage Sunday to an "exceptional woman" who was "incredibly French."
+In 2012, she supported the presidential bid of Marine Le Pen, who now leads her father's renamed National Rally party.
+Le Pen paid homage Sunday to an “exceptional woman” who was “incredibly French.”

-In 2018, at the height of the #MeToo movement, Bardot said in an interview that most actors protesting sexual harassment in the film industry were "hypocritical" and "ridiculous" because many played "the teases" with producers to land parts.
+In 2018, at the height of the #MeToo movement, Bardot said in an interview that most actors protesting sexual harassment in the film industry were “hypocritical,” because many played “the teases” with producers to land parts.

 She said she had never had been a victim of sexual harassment and found it “charming to be told that I was beautiful or that I had a nice little ass.”

 Brigitte Anne-Marie Bardot was born Sept.
 28, 1934, to a wealthy industrialist.
-A shy, secretive child, she studied classical ballet and was discovered by a family friend who put her on the cover of Elle magazine at age 14.
+A shy child, she studied classical ballet and was discovered by a family friend who put her on the cover of Elle magazine at age 14.

-But it was French movie producer Vadim, whom she married in 1952, who saw her potential and wrote "And God Created Woman" to showcase her provocative sensuality, an explosive cocktail of childlike innocence and raw sexuality.
+Vadim, a French movie produce who she married in 1952, saw her potential and wrote “And God Created Woman” to showcase her provocative sensuality, an explosive cocktail of childlike innocence and raw sexuality.

-The film, which portrayed Bardot as a bored newlywed who beds her brother-in-law, had a decisive influence on New Wave directors Jean-Luc Godard and Francois Truffaut, and came to embody the hedonism and sexual freedom of the 1960s.
+The film, which portrayed Bardot as a teen who marries to escape an orphanage and then beds her brother-in-law, had a decisive influence on New Wave directors Jean-Luc Godard and François Truffaut, and came to embody the hedonism and sexual freedom of the 1960s.

 The film was a box-office hit, and it made Bardot a superstar.
 Her girlish pout, tiny waist and generous bust were often more appreciated than her talent.